shaik1002/biggitlabbomb/doc/administration/settings/jira_cloud_app.md

 - Your instance does not meet the [prerequisites](#prerequisites).
 - You do not want to use the official Atlassian Marketplace listing.
 - You do not want GitLab.com to [handle the app lifecycle events](#gitlabcom-handling-of-app-lifecycle-events) or to know that your instance has installed the app.
-- You do not want GitLab.com to [redirect branch creation links](#gitlabcom-handling-of-branch-creation) to your instance.
+- You want to create branches from Jira Cloud.

 ### Prerequisites

 - The instance must be publicly available.
 - The instance must be on GitLab version 15.7 or later.
 - You must set up [OAuth authentication](#set-up-oauth-authentication).
-- Your GitLab instance must use HTTPS _and_ your GitLab certificate must be publicly trusted or contain the full chain certificate.
+- If your instance uses HTTPS, your GitLab certificate must be publicly trusted or contain the full chain certificate.
 - Your network must allow inbound and outbound connections between your self-managed instance, Jira, and GitLab.com.
 For self-managed instances that are behind a firewall and cannot be directly accessed from the internet, you must: